 Here is a video of this model in use:

 This model operates with rotating blades.
 They spin quickly, which makes the job effortless.
-It includes an electronic nail filer too for a more precision look.
+It includes an electronic nail filer too for a more precise look.

 The nail trimmings are easy to dispose of through an opening on the back.
 It operates at the touch of a button for easy use and handling.